chadbaldwin/chadbaldwin.github.io/_posts/2021-03-23-quick-parse-csv-file.md

 Now that I have my list of values, I need to convert it into something I can easily paste into an `IN` statement, there's quite a few ways to do this.

 * Manual/By hand - if it's a small list, just manually add a comma to the beginning or end of each value, and single quotes if needed.
 * Block editing - Still manual, but it's faster than doing each value, one by one.
-Google "block editing in ssms" and you'll find a few blog posts and videos showing you how to do it.
+Google "block editing in ssms" or "block editing in notepad++" and you'll find a few blog posts and videos showing you how to do it.
 In the future I'd like to blog about this showing various tips and tricks you can do with it.

 If you have a list of maybe 1,000+ values...then you need to start using trickier methods, like...